 How the various components (motors, gyros, compass, etc.) work.

 Some control theory.

 All the other practical things you learn by working on a real, challenging project.

 There will be some lectures, but mostly this is a class where you will learn by doing.
 Lecture slides will be available via the course github repo (see below).

-There will be 10 labs, but they each substantial and we will finish 8 of them by week 6.
+There will be ~10 labs, but they are each substantial and we will finish 8 of them by week 6.
 If you fall behind, it will be hard to catch up, and if your tape-out date slips, it will be very difficult to complete the project.

 The schedule is very aggressive.
 We will be starting a new lab each class meeting during the first few weeks.
 This compressed schedule has three goals.
 First, to let us manufacture the boards for the quadcopters by week 6 or so.
 Second, to give you as much time as possible to get your quadcopter flying once you assemble it.

-The class must be taken for four units and a grade.
-Here's the grading breakdown (subject to adjustment):
+The class must be taken for 4 units and for a grade.
+Auditing is not allowed.

 If you have any questions, please contact me at firstname.lastname@example.org.